Vancouver Scotiabank Half-Marathon 2015

 This year I am excited to be returning to the Scotia Half-Marathon with a bit more of a focused effort.
 In May, I ran 1:19 at the Vancouver BMO Half-Marathon, after a solid four-month road specific training block.
 I will be looking to better that effort at Scotia.
 To this end, I hope to learn from the mistakes I made at BMO and implement the necessary changes at the Scotia Half-Marathon.
 This includes:

-- Downhill/Uphill running: Scotia is a net-downhill course.
+Downhill/Uphill running: Scotia is a net-downhill course.
 That is what everyone says, and it is certainly true.
 However, last year I was surprised by the hilly nature of the course (mostly the second half), with a solid climb to West 4th and the final climb over Burrard Bridge.
-In preparation for the long decent and hard climbs, I have incorporated hilly routes for my longer tempo runs.
+In preparation for the long descent and hard climbs, I have incorporated hilly routes for my longer tempo runs.
 On these runs, I have focused on trying to push hard on the downhills (pounding the quads) and pushing equally hard on the climbs.
 The intent is to teach the legs to quickly recover over the undulating terrain.

 Through implementing the above in preparation for Scotia and on race day, I am hoping to improve on my BMO half-marathon time and put in a solid effort.
 In the end, however, race-day is always unpredictable and you can only give it your best effort.